-Cough is a symptom of many respiratory illnesses such as acute or chronic bronchitis, pneumonia, colds and influenza.
+Cough is a symptom of many respiratory illnesses such as acute or chronic bronchitis, pneumonia, asthma, colds and influenza.
 It can also present as a symptom of other conditions such as lung cancer.
 In Chinese medicine, it was recorded as early as the Yellow Emperor’s Classic, with a whole chapter dedicated to it.

 Chinese medicine theory classifies cough as either Ke, which has sound but no sputum, or Sou, which has sound accompanied by sputum.
 As both features are generally present in a clinical setting, it is simply referred to as Ke Sou.
 Clinically, they can be either acute or chronic in nature.